COMP 8390 (60-539-01 ) WINTER 2025

 |

-time looking for how to connect your power point presentation starting this
+looking for how to connect your power point presentation starting this coming

-created an assignment link for you to go and upload your power point
+will create an assignment link for you to go and upload your power point presentation

-presentation so you can present it from brightspace.
-Please, ensure you have uploaded your power
+(as a .pdf file) so you can present it from brightspace.
+Please, ensure you have uploaded your power point

-point presentation on that appropriate brightspace link before your
+presentation on that appropriate brightspace link before your presentation as

-presentation as we will not go through switching computers, etc. We do not have any time as the sessions are
+we will not go through switching computers, etc. We do not have any time as the sessions are full

 UPCOMING CLASS EVENTS